Persdre/NUtrition-Secret-Project/documentations/user-guide.md

 - run `cd frontend`
 - run `npm install` & `npm start`

 then you can see the frontend displays on localhost:3000, the server runs at localhost:5000.

-## Feature Plan
-- [x] Sign up, log in, edit personal profile, forget password functions
-- [x] Add food calorie information
-- [x] Energy intake documentation and calculation
-- [x] Food information search
-- [x] Make trial mode available for users who don't log in
-- [x] Deploy on Heroku
-- [x] Add food nutrition information
-- [x] Mobile adjusting
-- [x] Final testing

 ## How users would use and benifit from these features
 - Sign up, log in, edit personal profile, forget password